AriMeron/Game/README.md

 ## Overview

-Welcome to Capitol Battle Royale, a thrilling first-person shooter (FPS) that pits the "Democrats" against the "Republicans" in the iconic Capitol Building.
-Players will assume the avatars of prominent politicians, such as Bernie Sanders or Donald Trump.
+Welcome to Capitol Battle Royale, a thrilling top down shooter that pits the "Democrats" against the "Republicans" in the iconic Capitol Building.
+Players will assume the avatars of prominent politicians, such as Joe Biden or Donald Trump.
 Both teams will be armed with semi-automatic weapons and have an equal level of health, creating a fair and intense competition.

 ## Visual Elements

 **Game Type:**

--   Top Down Shooter
+-   Top Down Hero Shooter

 **Game Environment:**

--   Fully immersive 3D world.
+-   The Capitol

 **Multiplayer:**